-Who is Eligible for A Waiver?
+Who is Eligible for To Get Their Fees Waived?

 For both the SAT and ACT, there are certain guidelines you have to meet in order to be eligible for a fee waiver.
 It is only available for students who are juniors or seniors, living in the United States, in United States territories, or are a United States citizen living internationally.
 Students or their families must also prove their need for a waiver.
 This could be done in several different ways including proof a family receives public or government assistance, enrollment in student aid programs, or the student is an orphan, homeless, or a ward of the state.